Box Grove, Ontario: Parks and Recreation

-Note: This is not a complete list.
-There may be some parks left out.

 Box Grove Community Centre

 Box Grove Community Centre at 7651 9th Line is housed in the old Box Grove Schoolhouse (S.S. #18) built around 1870.
 Renovated with two additions to the original school house, it has 2 rooms and home a co-operative day care centre.
 There is also an outdoor pool that operates during the summer months.

 Outside is small grass area and two tennis courts.

 The community centre historic school house is twin of Cedar Grove Community Centre, formerly Cedar Grove Schoolhouse (S.S. #20) c.
 1869.